 The First leg of the Hike

-Don't miss the Bog Ore Barge display and Bog Ore samples on the left.
-On the right, there are very old chicken coops and off to the left is a mansion, ice house, and the center of the village.
+Don't miss the Bog Ore Barge display and Bog Ore samples located to the left after leaving the visitors center.
+On the right, there are very old chicken coops, and farther off to the left is a mansion, ice house, and the center of the village.
 Ore barges were used to transport the Bog Ore up and down the rivers to the surrounding iron furnaces and forges in the area.

 Center of Town

-Spend some time here and explore the surrounding buildings, you will be surprised by the age and the superb condition of these buildings.
-This area is truly rich in New Jersey history and the village itself will seem to come alive as you explore and imagine yourself here over 200 years ago at the edge of the great NJ Pine Barrens.
+After leaving the bog ore display, you will come to the town center.
+Spend some time here and explore the surrounding buildings.
+You will be surprised by the age and the superb condition of these buildings.
+This area is truly rich in New Jersey history and the village itself will seem to come alive as you explore and imagine yourself here over 200 years ago at the edge of the great New Jersey Pine Barrens.

 Directions and Map.